 3) Recreate one of your early dates – Bring back memories by watching the first film you saw together or trying to recreate a meal you enjoyed.

 4) Play games – Never underestimate the power of having a little silly fun.
-I wouldn’t recommend things like scrabble or trivial pursuit for date night as they always seem to lead to an argument in our house but I’m sure you can find something less controvesial.
+I wouldn’t recommend things like scrabble or trivial pursuit for date night as they always seem to lead to an argument in our house and might as well end you up on lifehacks, your conscience trying to justify itself.
+But I’m sure you can find something less controvesial.

 5) Plan something together – There’s nothing like looking forward to something as a couple even if it’s not really a practical plan.
 How about getting out some maps and travel guides and planning your ideal trip around the world?
 What sort of party would you love to have for an upcoming anniversary?